-When I was 24, I spent two months living in total isolation in Xi’an, China.
+When I was 24, I spent two months living in near isolation in Xi’an, China.
 Suffice it to say that after this extended social quarantine I was so desperate for companionship that I would have befriend a torn poncho.
 At least, I felt this way until I met Johann.

 Towering over Asia at a spindly 6’4, Johann was Sweden’s very own Weapon of Mass Destruction.
 I met Johann via the same blameless, arbitrary sort of happenstance that would send an asteroid to destroy our planet.
 I don’t even think we can blame Karma for this one– sometimes bad things happen to good people.